aquasecurity/tfsec/README.md

 tfsec uses static analysis of your terraform templates to spot potential security issues.
 Now with terraform CDK support.

-## Aqua and tfsec

-Great news - tfsec has [now joined Aqua Security](https://www.aquasec.com/news/aqua-security-acquires-tfsec/).
-Not only will the project remain open source, it now has a lot more resource and expertise behind it.
-Expect great new features and many more checks very soon...

 ## Example Output

 ![Example screenshot](screenshot.png)